-WQED Pittsburgh, honored with the 2007 and 2006 Mid-Atlantic Emmy® Award for Station Excellence, was founded in 1954 as the nation's first community-supported broadcaster.
+WQED Pittsburgh, honored with the Mid-Atlantic Emmy® Award for Station Excellence in 2006, 2007, 2015, 2017 and 2020, was founded in 1954 as the nation's first community-supported broadcaster.
 WQED creates, produces and distributes quality programs, products and services to engage, inform, educate and entertain the public within its community and around the world.
 WQED Pittsburgh is one of the first broadcasters in the country to be fully high-definition (HD) in its studio and field production capabilities.
 It is the parent company of WQED-TV (PBS); WQED: The Create Channel; Classical WQED-FM 89.3/Pittsburgh; WQEJ-FM 89.7/Johnstown; local and national television and radio productions; WQED Interactive (www.wqed.org); and The WQED Education Department.

 The Account Executive is responsible for generating revenue for WQED Multimedia by developing and furthering relationships with clients to insure continued support for the organization's broadcast products and services.

 - Develop and present proposals to meet pre-determined needs of client for presentations.

 - Develop schedule of announcements and deliver to FM and Production Assistant for traffic placement.

 - Write announcements for client approval and deliver to FM traffic person and/or Production Assistant along with video components.

 - Develop promotional and/or underwriting ideas for clients.

 - Maintain up-to-date information of broadcast businesses as well as client business.

 - Develop a list of targeted media and matching prospect's needs with WQED program/strategies.

 - Contact prospective client – pre-determine needs and set up appointments.